Strategic timing of arrivals to a queueing system with scheduled customers: Nash equilibrium

 \subsection{Including early arrivals}

 In this section, we enable the walk-in customers to arrive before time 0.
-This option leads to walk-in customers having the option to arrive before the system starts operating, with the advantage that a better position in the queue can be acquired.
-Again, we consider the model under the equilibrium arrival distribution $F_e$.
+This option leads to walk-in customers having the option to arrive before the system starts operating, with the advantage that a better position in the queue can be acquired. \jiesen{Similar to the previous case, if the first scheduled customer is at time \(0\), walk-in customers may not enter early in equilibrium, even when early entry is allowed.}

 Due to the nature of the poisson distribution, the accumulated probabilities of customers in the system at time $t\leq 0$ is also Poisson distributed and given by